 So why genetically alter a fruit or vegetable?

 Scientists say that by doing this, they can create produce that is more nutritious, that is is drought resistant, and more.
-The trouble with GMO foods is that they have the potential to harm us and the environment and the full effects of eating them on a regular basis are not fully known.
+The trouble with GMO foods, according to the World Health Organization (WHO), is that they have the potential to harm us and the environment and the full effects of eating them on a regular basis are not yet fully known.
 Preliminary results show that they can cause allergic reactions and worse.
-When it comes to deciding whether to buy or not to buy GMO produce, it is best to steer clear whenever possible.
+Read up on those findings here.